Retirement Social Security

 Social Security should be there for you since you’ve paid into the system throughout your work.
 But for many, it’s becoming a less secure financial source of income.

-The best thing you can do for your future right now is work with a financial advisor to determine how to fund your own retirement.
-You may have more control than you thought and find that you're doing better financially than others.
+The best thing you can do for your future right now is work with a financial advisor to determine how to fund your retirement.
+You may have more control than you thought and find your retirement readiness is better than others.